-Name of the policy to be screened and description Is this an existing, revised or a new policy? (please append policy to the screening form) What is it trying to achieve? (intended aims/outcomes) Are there any Section 75 categories which might be expected to benefit from the policy?
+Name of the policy to be screened and description Guidelines on Staff Requests to Undertake Part-time Courses of Study Is this an existing, revised or a new policy? (please append policy to the screening form) Revised guidelines What is it trying to achieve? (intended aims/outcomes) To provide guidelines and a framework for staff and managers to consider requests relating to staff wishing to undertake a part-time course leading to a qualification and seeking support in this.
+Principles, eligibility and criteria for consideration to help decision making and some practical guidance are included in the guidelines.
+Are there any Section 75 categories which might be expected to benefit from the policy?
 If so, explain how.
+These guidelines are relevant for staff in all categories and grades, therefore Section 75 categories would be relevant.
 Who initiated or wrote the policy?
-Directorate responsible for devising and delivering the policy?
+Organisational Development, People and Culture Directorate Directorate responsible for devising and delivering the policy?
+People and Culture (although these are guidelines to aid decision making across different departments in Queen's)